wallpants/github-preview.nvim/docs/features.md

 ## Live Updates

-See updates live on your browser as you edit your files.
+See updates live in your browser as you edit your files.

 ## Synced Scrolling